georgebabarus/magento-filesystem-extension/docs/source/introduction.rst

       directory             Directory to be compared

-Multiple cloud buckets mapping for each main directory
+Multiple cloud buckets mapping for each sub-directory
 ------------------------------------------------------

 Having multiple cloud objects buckets mapped to different media level directories allow website to expose files with different level of permission for frontend.
-For example for downloadable products, files should be served only through application server.
+For example for downloadable products, files should always be served through application server.

 Known issues
 ============